ganeshvenkat132/python-day-4/README.md

-# Cyber Activity Risk Analyzer – Personalized Security Engine
+Cyber Activity Risk Analyzer – Personalized Security Engine

-## Student Details
 Roll Number: AP24110011591

-## Personalized Register Digit
+Register Digit (D): 1
-D Value: 1

-## Explanation of Filtering Logic
+Explanation:

-The last digit of my register number is **1**, therefore:
+The last digit of my register number is 1.

-D = 1 → ODD
+D = 1, which is an odd number.

-According to the assignment rules:
+According to the personalized security filter rules:

-• If D is EVEN → Remove Low Risk scores
+If D is EVEN → Low Risk scores are removed
-• If D is ODD → Remove Critical Risk scores
+If D is ODD → Critical Risk scores are removed

-Since my D value is **odd**, the program removes all **Critical Risk** activity scores after categorization.
+Since my D value is odd, the program removes all Critical Risk scores after categorization.

 Low Risk, Medium Risk, and High Risk scores remain unchanged.

-## Program Features

-Accepts activity scores as input
-Cleans invalid data (negative values)
-Categorizes risk levels
-Applies personalized filtering
-Generates final security report